geng-haoran/Simulately/docs/5_toolkits/Articulation.md

 ---
 sidebar_position: 4
 ---
-# URDF
+# Articulation
-> URDF (Unified Robot Description Format) is a popular XML format used in robotics for describing the structure and properties of a robot.
+> Articulated objects and robots are always described using XML files.
+URDF(Unified Robot Description Format) is the most popular one used in robotics for describing the structure and properties of a robot.
+Here we provide code for articulation parsing, calculation and so on.

-### Query a Link
+### Query a Link from URDF file
 To query a link in a URDF file, we provide code using urdfpy and xml parser.
 - urdfpy
     ```python